-In the days of our grandparents, signs of physical aging were synonymous to wisdom, trustworthiness, and knowledge.
-When in business, the most visibly matured man was thought of as being the one with the most experience, not the one who needed a facial rejuvenation procedure.
+In the days of our grandparents, signs of physical aging were synonymous with wisdom, trustworthiness, and knowledge.
+In business, a more mature man was thought of as being the one with the most experience, not the one who needed a facial rejuvenation procedure.
 But society has moved from respecting wrinkles to avoiding them at all costs.
 This leaves us with Generation Z: completely positioned against showing signs of age on their faces.
 What is the cause for this shift?

 Wrinkles as a symbol of experience

 In the office, the most senior employees were looked upon favorably, with much experience and wisdom.
 They would be offered promotions and raises.
 One would not approach the youngest employee with a question, assuming he was simply less experienced than others.
 Wrinkles were a badge of honor, a sign of knowledge.
 Now, this function of wrinkles is outdated; at work, the fresh faces are the ones securing raises.
 The younger you look, the more willing, able, and enthusiastic you appear.
 Energy and determination radiate from a young face, but less so from a more matured face.